 With Guide Bulletin 2020-15, we announced the Freddie Mac COVID-19 Payment Deferral solution, in response to the COVID-19 pandemic and in response to Servicer feedback.

 While the COVID-19 Payment Deferral solution leverages a similar concept to the previously announced Payment Deferral solution, the COVID-19 Payment Deferral solution is designed specifically to assist Borrowers who have a COVID-19 related hardship.
-While all of the relevant requirements are described in detail within Guide Bulletin 2020-15, some of the key differences between the two solutions are outlined below:
+While all of the relevant requirements are described in detail within Guide Bulletin 2020-15 and most recently updated in Guide Bulletin 2021-8, some of the key differences between the two solutions are outlined below:

-Servicers must begin evaluating eligible Borrowers for a COVID-19 Payment Deferral solution on and after July 1, 2020.
+Servicers were to begin evaluating eligible Borrowers for a COVID-19 Payment Deferral solution on and after July 1, 2020.